vitaly-t/pg-promise/README.md

 ### Implementation details

-It is important to know that PostgreSQL doesn't have proper support for nested transactions, but it supports [savepoints](http://www.postgresql.org/docs/9.4/static/sql-savepoint.html) inside transactions.
+It is important to know that PostgreSQL does not support full/atomic nested transactions, it only supports [savepoints](http://www.postgresql.org/docs/9.4/static/sql-savepoint.html) inside transactions.
 Nested transactions and save-points are two ways to deal with *partial rollbacks*.
 Save-points are more general and allow this library to offer you nested transactions as an